L0G1H/steamwebapi_prices/README.md

 # Steamwebapi Prices

-Python module for getting Steam Market and third-party website prices for items from CS2, Dota 2, Rust, and Team Fortress 2.
+Unofficial python module for getting Steam Market and third-party website prices for items from CS2, Dota 2, Rust, and Team Fortress 2

 ## Installation